 One must start their day with a good breakfast and coffee or two.
 The deliciously hearty dishes at Scope, plus their award-winning service and bursting-at-the-seams sweets cabinet have set a fail-proof trap for hungry folks.
 The welcoming atmosphere has created a loyal following and you’ll often see owner Dana out on the floor greeting her regulars by name.
 We love the theme, from the hunting-chic interior design to the hearty meals with names like Healthy Buck, Fearless Huntress, and Bush Tucker.

-With the mission to revive the lost art of tandem kayaking on the Kaituna River, mates Rob and Sam teamed up to form NZWA and opened their doors in December.
+With the mission to revive the lost art of tandem kayaking on the Kaituna River, mates Rob and Sam teamed up to form NZWA after nearly 30 years of guiding down this river and others around the world.
 Incidentally and perhaps surprisingly, they’re also the only company in the North Island to offer kayaking instruction through courses, workshops and camps.

 With you in the front seat, your guide in the back, and a GoPro secured to the bow, off you’ll surge through 14 exciting rapids and a few waterfalls, prepping you well for the big kahuna – the world’s tallest commercially kayaked waterfall, seven-metre tall Tutea Falls.

-Up to four friends can paddle the river together and you’ll all be in the care of expert paddler-guides Rob and Sam, who have nearly 30 years’ experience between them on rivers here and around the world.
-Not only will you have the time of your life, but you’ll be able to share your adventure with the raw GoPro footage that’s included in the tour cost.
+Up to four friends can paddle the river together and, not only will you have the time of your life, but you’ll be able to share your adventure with the raw GoPro footage that’s included in the tour cost.

 Before you head off on your next activity, call in at Okere Falls Store for a delish bite to eat out in the beer garden while you relive your kayaking thrills.